+with mahlage/ont/maskamag/mahlag 0 2

 with-psblas=/opt/packages/psblas-2.3

 with-libs List additional link flags here.
 For example,

 with-libs=-lspecial_system_lib or

 with-libs=-L/path/to/libs

 with-clibs additional CLIBS flags to be added: will prepend

 to CLIBS

 with-flibs additional FLIBS flags to be added: will prepend

 to FLIBS

 with-library-path additional LIBRARYPATH flags to be added: will

 prepend to LIBRARYPATH

 with-include-path additional INCLUDEPATH flags to be added: will

 prepend to INCLUDEPATH

 with-module-path additional MODULE_PATH flags to be added: will

 prepend to MODULE_PATH

 with-umfpack=LIBNAME Specify the library name for UMFPACK library.

 Default: "-lumfpack -lamd"

 with-umfpackdir=DIR Specify the directory for UMFPACK library and

-includes.
+- includes.

 with-superlu=LIBNAME Specify the library name for SUPERLU library.

-Default: "-lslu"
+- Default: "-lslu"

 with-superludir=DIR Specify the directory for SUPERLU library and

-includes.
+- includes.

-with-superludist=LIBN
+with-superludist=LIBN AME

-Specify the libname for SUPERLUDIST library.
+- Specify the libname for SUPERLUDIST library.

 Requires you also specify SuperLU.
 Default: "-lslud"

-with-superludistdir=D DIR
+with-superludistdir=D - v -